EnriqueStrange/Stork/ReadMe.md

 ### 9.1 Accomplishments

-- Exceeded lead generation targets
+- Successful completion of all modules
-- Enhanced client engagement through personalized messages
+- Streamlined lead generation and outreach processes
-- Successful initial automation on WhatsApp
+- User-friendly interface for data manipulation

 ### 9.2 Lessons Learned